marian-negru/IASI/README.md

 # BIOSINF, IASI Lab 5 - Speech Denoising & Pruning Methods

-In this lab we'll test a speech denoising algorithm and apply different pruning methods over the model.
+In this lab we will test a speech denoising algorithm and apply different pruning methods over the model.
 Audio examples will be recorded by the students for inference.

-Clone this repo onto your local Jetson:
+Clone this repo in your local Jetson:
 ```bash
 git clone https://github.com/marian-negru/IASI.git
 ```